ppipada/flexigpt-app/README.md

 ### Mac

-- Download mac pkg zip from releases, extract it to get a `.pkg` file.
+- Download the `.pkg` release package.
 - The current package is not signed using an Apple developer ID based process.
 Mac would give a security warning for this.
 - To install the `.pkg`
   - Click on pkg.
 It should prompt you to `Move to bin` or `Close`.
 Choose `Close`.